patarapolw/vue-typescript-suggestions/README.md

 In summary, do not use `*.vue`, if you want a better IntelliSense.
 There are other approaches in component-based structure; like a folder.

-Why does Vue adopt Single File Components at all, as it isn't necessary better than Angular's?
+Why does Vue adopt Single File Components at all, as it isn't necessarily better than Angular's?